lukensmall/pkg_ping/README.md

 -O will override and search for snapshot mirrors if it is a release; and will search for release mirrors if it a snapshot.
    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?

+-n searches for next release package folders!
+It adds .1 to your version and searches for the release.

 -r will not automatically restart if there is a ftplist download error.
 It will return a value of 2 instead. perhaps if it is constantly restarting because of no internet access, you'd perfer it to be handled in a script loop.